dark-bio/crypto-rs/README.md

 [![](https://img.shields.io/crates/v/darkbio-crypto.svg)](https://crates.io/crates/darkbio-crypto)
 [![](https://docs.rs/darkbio-crypto/badge.svg)](https://docs.rs/darkbio-crypto)

-This repository is parameter selection, lightweight wrapper and foreign function interface (FFI) around a number of Rust cryptographic libraries.
+This repository is parameter selection, and lightweight wrapper around a number of Rust cryptographic libraries.
 Its purpose isn't to implement primitives, rather to unify the API surface of existing libraries; limited to the tiny subset needed by the Dark Bio project.

 It contains the following primitives and parameters: